Jelly-RDF/jelly-jvm/README.md

 This collection of libraries aims to provide the full stack of utilities for fast and scalable RDF streaming with the [Jelly protocol](https://github.com/Jelly-RDF/specification).
 You can only use a part of the stack (e.g., only the serializer), or you may choose to use the full gRPC server and the reactive streaming utilities.

 ## Development status

-The libraries are in active (alpha) development and **are not yet stable**.
-Expect a first stable release in Q4 2023.
+The libraries are in active (beta) development and **are not yet stable**.
+Expect a first stable release in Q3 2024.

 The libraries follow the semantic versioning scheme for binary compatibility.